BlockchainCommons/Research/papers/bcr-2024-004-request.md

 ```
 ### Responses to GSTP Requests

-To respond to a GSTP request:
+To respond to a GSTP Request:

-1. Create a subject with the _same_ ARID as the subject.
+1. Create a subject with the _same_ ARID as the Request.
 2. Tag it as `ur:arid` (CBOR tag #40012).
 3. Tag that as `response` (CBOR tag #40005).
 4. Create an object with a 'result' subject (known value #101).
-5.  and with an object that is the envelope that's the response the functional `request`.
+5. Add an object to the 'result' subject containing the Requested data.
+6. Create an assertion under the 'result' assertions that contains 'isA:' and the appropriate data type.
+7. Add additional assertions with any other metadata desired.

 The response to the above request thus look as follows:

 ```